 Amorak was born in Kalamazoo, Mich., and grew up in a small town outside Birmingham, Ala.
 After nearly 15 years as a reporter and editor, he left the newspaper business in 2008.
-He is now an assistant professor of writing at Grand Valley State University in Michigan.
+He is now an associate professor of writing at Grand Valley State University in Michigan.

-His poems appear in anthologies such as The Best American Poetry 2012; The Poetry of Sex; Poetry in Michigan, Michigan in Poetry; and Poet’s Market 2014, as well as numerous print and online journals such as The Southern Review, The Cincinnati Review, The Collagist, Menacing Hedge, Oxford American, Poet Lore, Crab Orchard Review, and others.
+His poems appear in anthologies such as The Best American Poetry 2012; The Poetry of Sex; Poetry in Michigan, Michigan in Poetry; and Poet’s Market 2014, as well as numerous print and online journals such as The Southern Review, The Cincinnati Review, The Collagist, Menacing Hedge, Oxford American, Poet Lore, Ninth Letter, Crab Orchard Review, and others.
 He received a 2017 Fellowship in Creative Writing from the National Endowment for the Arts.